RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-clients.rst

    5. The sftp's ``quit`` command  stops sftp session.
    6. The last ``cd`` command puts you in your home area on your laptop.

-   After approximately 5 minutes, on the CRSP server the contents of what you uploaded into the file named :tt:`add` will be appended to your :tt:`$HOME/.ssh/authorized_keys` file.
+   After approximately 5 minutes, the CRSP server will *append* the contents of the uploaded file named :tt:`add` to your :tt:`$HOME/.ssh/authorized_keys` file.
 You will know that this has been completed when the file :tt:`add` disappears.

 2. **Verifying Access**